 Public charities may receive contributions from different sources, including the general public, governmental agencies, corporations, private foundations, among other sources.
 Some may hold fundraising events.
 Others may earn revenue from the conduct of activities in furtherance of the organization’s exempt purposes – such as tuition or fees for services.

 However, some public charities are organizations that grant money to other public charities.
-Community foundations and the United Way are examples of such organizations.
-Many of these nonprofits accept tax-deductible contributions to fund their grantmaking programs.
+Community foundations are examples of such organizations.
+Many of these organizations accept tax-deductible contributions to fund their grantmaking programs.

 What is a Private Foundation?